Peerkankaranai

-Peerkankaranai is a suburban neighborhood of Chennai in the Indian state of Tamil Nadu.
-It is governed by Tambaram Municipal Corporation.
+Peerkankaranai is a neighborhood in the city of Tambaram, situated within the Chennai Metropolitan Area, Tamil Nadu, India.

+Originally a town panchayat,it was merged with the Tambaram Municipal Corporation in 2021.

 Demographics

 As of 2001 India census, Peerkankaranai had a population of 17,521.
 Males constitute 50% of the population and females 50%.
 Peerkankaranai has an average literacy rate of 82%, higher than the national average of 59.5%: male literacy is 86%, and female literacy is 79%.
 In Peerkankaranai, 10% of the population is under 6 years of age.